ghc-proposals/ghc-proposals/proposal-source-plugins.rst

 When developing tools for the Haskell language that analyze or manipulate the source code, it is necessary to access some representation of the syntax tree.
 Depending on the actual purpose of the tool, it may require additional information (different representation, the environment of the compilation) to perform its tasks.

 Take for example, a development tool that analyses the source code to produces a call graph.
-The developer wants to build it using GHC as a backend, to guaratee that it keeps up-to date with the latest changes in the compiler.
+The developer wants to build it using GHC as a backend, to guarantee that it keeps up-to date with the latest changes in the compiler.
 Lets say that it writes out the graph to a file.
 It's interface should rely on the typechecked representation:

 ::

  analyze :: TypecheckedSource -> IO ()
  analyze tc = -- analysis of the typechecked source code to write out the nodes and links of the call graph

 However there is the problem of the method of accessing that ``TypecheckedSource``.
 It should be done in a way that is usable for large complex projects.
-It would be benefitial not to make assumptions about the build system where the tool will be used.
+It would be beneficial not to make assumptions about the build system where the tool will be used.
 The only restriction that the tool's author should make is that it should be compiled using GHC.
 If we don't want to change the build system of the project, nor make the tool understand and reproduce the build process to some extent, the tool should be integrated into the normal build process.
 And the most convenient way to do so is to use compiler flags as a way to integrate the tool into the build process.
 Plugin use is controlled by compiler flags so it is convenient to extend the already existing Plugin support for tooling.

 Proposed Change Specification